ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/intra-process/Intra-Process-Communication.rst

 To avoid this copy in a one-to-many pipeline, subscribers can use ``ConstSharedPtr`` (i.e. ``const std::shared_ptr<const T> &``) callbacks instead of ``UniquePtr``.
-The publisher retains a single immutable shared object and delivers it to all intra-process subscribers without copying, at the cost of no longer being able to mutate the message after publishing.
+The message is promoted from the published ``UniquePtr`` to a ``ConstSharedPtr``, which is delivered to all intra-process subscribers as a single immutable shared object, without copying.

 Pipeline with inter-process viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~